 - Toilet paper mummy wrapping race.

-- Bingo – A quick search on Pinterest brings up lots of free Halloween themed bingo cards.
-My favourite is by Paper Trail Design.
+- Bingo – I love these free Halloween themed bingo cards by Paper Trail Design.

 - Spaghetti rummage (grim but fun – hide spooky feeling and looking things in cooked spaghetti).